conorotompkins/nhl_expected_penalties/README.md

  * Time remaining in period
  * Time remaining in game
  * Penalty differential
 * Zone the shift started in
 * Some measure of the quality of the players on the ice
+* Did the previous play end in an icing?